rizac/eGSIM/egsim/api/README.md

 Basic hierarchy of eGSIM Forms (see `api.forms.__init__.py`):

 ```
-[EgsimBaseForm] a Django Form that allows to expose the Form field attribute
+[EgsimBaseForm] a Django Form that exposing the Form field attribute
-│              names to one or more public parameter names, and get validation
+│              names to one or more public parameter names, and formatting
 │              errors into a dict with keys following the Google API spec
 │
-└── [SHSRForm] an EgsimBaseForm retrieving a list of models froma  given geo
+└── [SHSRForm] an EgsimBaseForm retrieving a list of models from a given geo
 │    │         location.
 After validation , the list of models will be put in
 │    │         SHSRForm.cleaned_data and can be used in subclasses
 │    │
-│    └── [GsimImtForm] a SHSRForm that accepts also models as list of names
+│    └── [GsimImtForm] a SHSRForm that accepts also models as list of names,
 │                      and intensity measures.
 Performs some checks during
 │                      validation
 │